Satstef/SingSong/README.md

   But don't worry, you'll notice it, and change password.

 ### Launch your localhost server and run the app
-After all configuration you can start local server:
+Now you can start local server:

 `(venv) $ flask run`